 In an increasingly globalized world, operating across national boundaries gives organizations immense opportunities to grow and seek favorable business environments.
-However, doing business across borders is also associated with unique challenges and problems deriving from differences in geographical location, culture, language etc. The purpose of this introductory course in international business (IB) is to develop participants' understanding of both opportunities and challenges by giving a basic insight into important topics, theories, models and frameworks within the field of IB.
+However, doing business across borders is also associated with unique challenges and problems deriving from differences in geographical location, culture, language etc. The purpose of this introductory course in international business (IB) is to develop participants' understanding of both the opportunities and challenges presented in the realm of IB.

 This is achieved through a mix of lectures, readings, in-class exercises, case discussions, and experiential learning where participants work in culturally diverse teams to solve real-life business cases.
 Active participation in classroom discussions and exercises is expected by all students.

 The course offers the individual a hands-on opportunity to develop and explore the knowledge, skills and qualities needed to effectively collaborate across borders.

 Knowledge - upon successful completion the student will

 - Understand relevant theories, models, frameworks, and topics in international business at a basic level, including their main limitations/critiques